Set up development environment

 You only need these instructions if you do not want to use devcontainers.

 It is also possible to set up a more traditional development environment.
-See the section for your operating system.
+See the section below for your operating system.
 Make sure your Python version is 3.12.

 Developing on Ubuntu / Debian